kball/speakwritelisten.com/src/routes/blog/posts/9-17-mental-models-make-better-questions.md

 But how can we take it a step further and ask particularly good questions?

-We're often told we should asks questions in interviews and other setting.
+We're often told we should ask questions in interviews and other setting.
 There are whole lists about ["smart questions to ask a hiring manager"](https://www.topresume.com/career-advice/13-of-the-smartest-questions-to-ask-a-hiring-manager) and ["10 perfect questions to ask on a first date"](https://www.joinonelove.org/learn/10-perfect-questions-to-ask-on-the-first-date-to-really-get-to-know-someone/), but what's the common theme?

 ### Mental Models